wiggitywhitney/mcp-commit-story/engineering-mcp-journal-spec-final.md

 #### Journal Entry Structure Note
 - The **Summary** section of each journal entry will reflect the selected `ai_tone` style.

+#### Technical Synopsis
+{technical details about code changes}

+- The Technical Synopsis section provides a code-focused analysis of what changed in the commit.
+It should include architectural patterns, specific classes/functions modified, technical approach taken, and any other relevant technical details.
+This section is self-contained and generated from the JournalContext.

 ---

 ## Journal Entry Behavior